JavierMtz5/YOLOv8-docker/README.md

 ```

-### Get the images inside the Docker container available for inference
+# Get Images

-As explained for the **/detect** endpoint, the query parameter must be the docker conatiner path to the directory which contains the images.
+As explained for the **/detect** endpoint, the query parameter must be the docker container path to the directory which contains the images.
 Therefore, it is useful to provide a getter endpoint, which returns the available image files in a given directory.

 #### GET /images